man90es/BDO-REST-API/README.md

 export PORT=3000
 ```

-Use a proxy to make requests to BDO servers (none by default):
+Use a proxy to make requests to BDO servers (direct by default):
 ```bash
 export PROXY=http://123.123.123.123:8080
 # or